Ouzel Valley Park

 There are six car parks in Woolstone village, five of which are dotted along Newport Road, while the sixth is at the junction of Pattison Lane and Marshalls Lane.
 Another two car parks are located in the village of Woughton On the Green, one just south of H7 Chaffron Way and the other adjacent to the Parkside Hotel to the south of the village centre.

-There are no facilities within the park but there are public toilets at South Willen Lake which is 5 minutes walk from the top end of the park.
+There are no toilet facilities within the park but there are public toilets at Willen Lake South which is five minutes’ walk from the top end of Ouzel Valley Park.

-Access is good as the site is generaly flat and the gates are all wheel chair accesible.
-There are also numerous benches and tables throughout the site should you wish to take a break.
+Access is good as the site is generally flat and the gates are wheelchair accessible.
+There are also benches and tables throughout the site should you wish to take a break.